tsmp-falcon-platform/ci-bundle-utils/examples/tutorials/using-the-config-key-option/README.md

 # 5-Minute Challenge: `--config-key`

 Welcome to this quick hands-on challenge!
-In just five minutes, you'll explore how the `--config-key` option works in the `bundleutils <fetch|transform|audit>` commands and how environment variables or CLI flags affect its output.
+In just five minutes, you'll explore how the `-K / --config-key` option works in the `bundleutils <fetch|transform|audit>` commands and how environment variables or CLI flags affect its output.

 ---

 ## 🎯 Goal

-Learn how to query evaluated configuration keys using `--config-key` and verify how command-line arguments and environment variables impact these values.
+Learn how to query evaluated configuration keys using `-K / --config-key` and verify how command-line arguments and environment variables impact these values.

 ---